 - the Personal Data have been unlawfully processed; and

 - the erasure is required for compliance with a law to which we are subject.

 - Right to Data Portability: you have the right to receive your Personal Data in a format that can be transferred.
 We will normally supply Personal Data in the form of e-mails or other mainstream software files.
-If you want to receive your Personal Data which you have provided to us in a structured, commonly used and machine-readable format, please contact us via the details in Section 1 of this Notice.
+If you want to receive your Personal Data which you have provided to us in a structured, commonly used and machine-readable format, please contact us via the details in this Policy.

 - the processing is based on legitimate interests or the performance of a task in the public interest;

 - the processing is for direct marketing; or

 - the processing is for the purposes of scientific/ historical research and statistics.

 You can find out more about the way these rights work from the website of the Information Commissioner's Office (ICO).